beakbahama/log/README.md

 ## ABOUT ME
 > Greetings, fellow human reading this, natural or synthetic.
 Welcome to my log, a public place for me to share what I've been thinking about.
 >
-> Have any questions, comments, concerns, feedback, memes, or just want to say something that might make both of us think?
-You can [email me](mailto:m@worldamazing.org) or post in the [discussions](https://github.com/beakbahama/log/discussions).
->
 > If you're wondering what to call me, these days I go by **M**, short for my given name.
 I usually write it as **M~**.
 >
 > As for how to say it, I invite you to pronounce it in any tongue — unless you speak a language that lacks an **M** sound, such as Rotokas (Papua New Guinea), Xóõ (Taa/Botswana), Pirahã (Amazon), Klingon (Space), or Toki Pona (Earth):